brandur/sorg/content/drafts/graphql.md

 It's hard to read exactly where GraphQL stands in the API world right now.
-Available publicly since 2015, trends in APIs aren't obviously moving in its favor.
-Interest from the developer community has been steady throughout, but it's a long way away from spreading like wildfire.
+Available publicly since 2015, trends in APIs aren't obviously moving in its favor, but not obviously moving against it either.
+Interest from the developer community has been steady throughout even if the technology isn't spreading like wildfire.

 Its biggest third party proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an